Beelzebub0/Investod/README.md

 # Investod
-This one to save some money from existing app
+This one to save some money from the existing app